-The traveler continues to follow the recommended detour route from the app and is further guided by portable DMS that are set up along the route indicating where to go.
-The driver notices that there seems to be very long green time at intersections along the route, which is helpful to move the heavy volumes of traffic that are using the route.
+The driver continues to follow the recommended detour route from the Google/Waze and ADOT 511 traveler information applications they are using and is further guided by the updated traffic signal timing that is encouraging their movement along the detour route path.
+The driver notices that there seems to be very long green time at intersections along the route in certain directions and short green time in certain other directions.
+This is to move the heavy volumes of traffic that are using the route as a detour in a particular direction.
 The driver reaches their work a bit delayed from their normal commute experience, but thankful that they did not get stuck on Loop 101 while it was closed.

 At the same time, the transit passenger has boarded their bus and is in route.
-In addition to getting alerts on their traveler app, they had also received alerts from Valley Metro about the service impacts from the ICM event.
-As the bus gets closer to the Loop 101, the rider can see REACT vehicles equipped with portable messages signs directing heavy volumes of car traffic along certain routes.
+In addition to getting alerts on their phone using the Google/Waze or ADOT 511 alerts, they had also received alerts from Valley Metro about the service impacts from the ICM event.
+As the bus gets closer to the Loop 101, the rider can see heavy volumes of car traffic along certain routes.
 The rider notices that the bus is actually being routed down a different roadway then all of the cars, which seems to be helping the bus move along.
 The transit rider reaches their stop and disembarks the bus.